President's Diversity Fund for Equity and Social Justice

 Any current student, faculty or staff of The Evergreen State College is eligible.

 The Fund’s mission is to reinforce an inclusive college climate and encourage more equitable institutional practices.
 Many applications are received requesting support for events, like guest speakers and performers, but the fund also encourages applications that will temporarily or permanently change the way the college does the work of teaching and supporting students and its employees.
 The following are examples of projects and activities that were made possible with grants from the President’s Diversity Fund for Equity and Social Justice:

-- Purchase reading and video materials for a college work unit to hold weekly staff development seminars on white privilege and anti-oppression;
+- Purchase reading and video materials for Academic Advising to use in weekly staff development seminars on white privilege and anti-oppression

 - Paid to exhibit art focused on African American pioneers of Washington State